drmcknight/drmcknight.github.io/_posts/2018-09-17-prioritizing-tech-debt.md

 Does this tech debt create more tech debt?

 ## The Price of Ignoring
 How much will it cost us to not fix it?
 This is hard to measure but it exists and needs to be discussed.
-The price could be a literal dollar amount, risky deploys, difficultly recruiting, or anything really.
+The price could be a dollar amount, risky deploys, difficultly recruiting, or anything really.
+I'll probably write a whole post about this soon.

 ----